kstenerud/concise-encoding/ce-structure.md

 ### Comment

 A comment is a string-like invisible object that provides extra information for human readers in CTE documents.
-CBE encoders **CANNOT** encode comments.
+CBE documents do not support comments.

 CTE supports two forms of comments: